GraphWalker/graphwalker.github.io/content/examples/dependency-edge-coverage-example.md

 ## Run the test

-In a terminal, start GraphWalker as a Websocket service
+In a terminal, start GraphWalker as a REST service

 ```
-java -jar graphwalker-cli-3.4.2.jar -d all online
+java -jar graphwalker-cli-3.4.2.jar -d all online --service RESTFUL

 ```

 In the folder of `graphwalker-example/c-sharp-websocket/SmallModel` build the C# project, on linux: